 Your family doctor may have prescribed your teen antidepressants if they are feeling low, but adolescent use of these prescription drugs can also lead to dependency.
 Help your child get into recovery if they become addicted to antidepressants — call us today.

-In one study, published in the journal of Psychotherapy and Psychosomatics, nearly two-thirds of a patients diagnosed with depression did not meet the actual criteria for a major depressive episode as defined by the DSM (Diagnostic and Statistical Manual of Mental Disorders).
+In one study, published in the of Psychotherapy and Psychosomatics, nearly two-thirds of patients diagnosed with depression did not meet the actual criteria for a major depressive episode as defined by the DSM (Diagnostic and Statistical Manual of Mental Disorders).
 Many of these patients received a “false positive” diagnosis, and may have been prescribed antidepressant medications without actually needing them.

 If your teen is indeed diagnosed with depression, and you choose to get them started on antidepressants, it’s crucial to monitor their progress every day.
 At the first sign of negative side effects, schedule a doctor’s visit to have them reassessed.
 The doctor may decide to change their dosage or give them a different medication entirely.
 If your teen continues taking medications with zero effect, you should consider discontinuing their prescription.

 In addition to depression, there are several other mental health issues that may be addressed (at least partially) by antidepressants.
 Teens with eating disorders, anxiety disorders, obsessive-compulsive disorder and ADHD may benefit from certain antidepressants.
-In any case, don’t allow your teen to start taking prescription medication without heavily researching their symptoms and asking the doctor any questions you and your teen may have.
+In any case, don’t allow your teen to start taking a prescription medication without heavily researching their symptoms and asking the doctor any questions you and your teen may have.

 What Is SSRI?